 The topography of the shoreline areas can also be used to your advantage on windy days.
 Hills, Ridges, dykes, and even buildings can block the wind and allow you to cast without much issue.

-Other techniques can be used to improve casting distance if you’re are struggling with efficient casting.
+Other techniques can be used to improve casting distance if you are struggling with efficient casting.

-Whip casting can help cast farther and is a simple concept.
-Simply leave a length of line out from the rod tip, which makes the rod tip act as a pivot point “think of a sling used in ancient times” and when you cast the lure at the end of your line, the length of line out from the tip, and the fulcrum point of the rod tip will act like a trebuchet or catapult and impart more energy into your cast, and you will be able to cast light lures farther.
+Whip casting can help cast further and is a simple concept.
+Simply leave a length of line out from the rod tip, which makes the rod tip act as a pivot point.
+“Think of a sling used in ancient times,” and when you cast the lure at the end of your line, the length of line out from the tip and the fulcrum point of the rod tip will act like a trebuchet or catapult and impart more energy into your cast, and you will be able to cast light lures farther.